 Charles McMicken's Legacy

-David Stradling, Professor of History and Associate Dean for Humanities, discusses the relationship between the College of Arts and Sciences and UC’s primary benefactor Charles McMicken—and why it may be evolving.
+David Stradling, Professor of History and Director of the School of Environment and Sustainability, discusses the relationship between the College of Arts and Sciences and UC’s primary benefactor Charles McMicken—and why it evolved.

 From: The University of Cincinnati